-Figure 15: Pipe wall thickness in millimeters as a function of angular position from top of pipe as shown on two different pipes at a customer site

-New software that interpolates between sensor points and provides robustness in the possibility of erroneous data or a failed sensor has been implemented.
-The hardware, analysis and data management takes into account pipe rotations to monitor wear trends and project to the point in time at which the pipe wall safety margins have been crossed.
-An example of the visualization of the pipe wall thickness around the pipe is shown in Figure 16.
+Figure 17: Conventional ultrasonic (UT) pipe wall thickness measurement versus HALOTM measurements Measurement and Visualization of Pipe Wear The pipe wall thickness measurements can be graphed in a polar plot to provide a visual indication of the wall thickness as a function of the angular distance from a set reference point on the pipe.
+New software that interpolates between sensor points and provides robustness in the possibility of erroneous data or a failed sensor has been The implemented. hardware, analysis and data management takes into account pipe rotations to monitor wear trends and project to the point in time at which the pipe wall safety margins have been crossed.
+An example of the visualization of the pipe wall thickness around the pipe is shown in Figure 18.
+In the plots, one can see thinner pipe walls at various angular locations around the pipe due to intentional rotations of the pipe performed to increase the pipe lifetime.
+In other situations, uneven pipe wear will result from changes in the flow profile after elbows or other pipe geometry effects.